The Night Manager

 Yup.
 That’s right.

-Turns out, she fell in love with Poseidon when she was younger.
-And not long after, they had Percius, or, Percy for short.
+Turns out, Percy’s mom fell in love with Poseidon when she was younger.
+And not long after, they had Perseus, or, Percy for short.

 Ever since then, evil creatures have been trying to destroy Percy’s life.
-That’s why his best friend, a Satyr named Grover, went undercover to befriend and protect him at school.
-That’s why he sees things no one else can see.
+That’s why his best friend, a satyr named Grover, went undercover to befriend and protect Percy at school.
+That’s why Percy sees things no one else can see.

-That’s why his life has been destined for difference, for greatness, since birth.
+That’s why Percy’s life has been destined for difference, for greatness, since birth.

-Percy Jackson’s character enchanted so many that it became a five-book series.
-It then morphed into a two-film series produced by 20th Century Fox back in the mid 2000s.
+Percy Jackson’s character enchanted so many readers that it soon became a five-book series.
+It then morphed into two films produced by 20th Century Fox in the mid 2000s.

-Now, Disney+ has taken the reins and put out their own iteration, aptly titled Percy Jackson and the Olympians.
+Now, Disney+ has taken the reins and put out their own adaptation, aptly titled Percy Jackson and the Olympians.

 This TV-PG series is doing its job, visually.
 The graphics and visuals are sure to captivate a young audience.
 And I’m sure the storyline, for true fans, will do so as well.

 Greek mythology is the bedrock for this entire series.
-That means that viewers will learn about this mythology and some of its practices and beliefs.
+That means that viewers will learn about this mythology and some of its practices and beliefs, all of which are taken as truth.

-They’ll also see scary, evil, mythological creatures and watch as the heroes battle them to their death.
+They’ll also see scary, evil, mythological creatures and watch as the heroes battle and kill them.
 There’s sword fighting, various magical powers and the ever-present understanding that the magical world is filled with both good and evil.
+The occasional sexual quip makes its way into dialogue, too (and, if the series stays true to its book counterpart, viewers should expect to see some LGBT characters.)

 Percy Jackson learns his true identity at the cost of his most beloved relationship.